 Welcome to The Learning Spy

 In 2011, frustrated by the current state of education I began to blog.
 Since then I have expressed the constraints and irritations of ordinary teachers, detailed the successes and failures of my classroom and synthesised my 15 years of teaching experienced through the lens of education research and cognitive psychology.
 The Learning Spy is widely recognised as one of the most influential education blogs in the UK and has won a number of awards.
-In March 2015, I celebrated my millionth visitor.
+In February 2017, I recorded 2.5 million visitors to the site.